artiquare/cognitive-agentic-architecture/README.md

 **Contribute or Collaborate**
 Have thoughts, ideas, or real use cases to share?
 Open an issue, start a discussion, or reach out.
 We welcome contributors who care about building production-grade AI systems.
-To make the process as smooth as possible, please follow the guidelines [here](./CONTRIBUTIONS.md).
+To make the process as smooth as possible, please follow the guidelines [here](./CONTRIBUTING.md).

-**Why This Matters**
-We’ve tested dozens of frameworks, shipped agent systems in production, and learned what works.
-This project distills that into a blueprint for real-world AI execution — not just chatbots and demos.